evaldasstu/zonalmaps/README.md

 If attribute translations are provided in the spreadsheet, language can be changed by choosing **Customize embed** and selecting **Language**.
 See [Multilingual embeds](#multilingual-embeds) for details.

-By default, Zonal Maps displays a location list as a sortable table below the map.
-If this functionality is not needed, list display can be turned off by choosing **Customize embed** and unchecking **Display location list**.
+By default, Zonal Maps displays a sortable location table below the map.
+If this functionality is not needed, table display can be turned off by choosing **Customize embed** and unchecking **Display location table**.

 ## Use embed code